Nikos-Prinios/easy-logging/README.md

 - Local edit : uncheck if you use a dual-screen system.
 One for the normal sequence, one for the editing table

 FROM THE EDITING TABLE
-- edit clip : import the clip from the file browser to the editing table.
+- <b>edit clip :</b> import the clip from the file browser to the editing table.
 - in : define the starting point of your clip
 - out : define the end point of your clip
 - set in&out : define both in and out accordingly to the length of the active strip